tradingview/lightweight-charts/docs/time-zones.md

 ## Background

-By default, `lightweight-charts` doesn't support time zones in any kind, just because JavaScript doesn't an API to do that.
+By default, `lightweight-charts` doesn't support time zones in any kind, just because JavaScript doesn't have an API to do that.
 Things that the library uses internally includes an API to:

 - Format a date